lucasfernandodev/aurora.apps/README.md

 docker-compose up -d
 ```

-- The port is exposed at address 7777
+The port is exposed at address 7777

+> If you are going to change the application's default port (3000), remember to also change the forwarding in docker-compose.yml

 <br />
 <br />